 The visitor is always surprised by the small size of the lighting system.
 Whereas in the past a huge oil vapour lamp was used, which took up a lot of space until electrification in 1963, a small halogen bulb is now sufficient.

 In front of it, a Fresnel optic is placed, concentrating the light towards the horizon.

 Automated in 1986, the headlight produces a white ray per second : 2 are short, the third is long.

-The return to ground level does not present any particular difficulty.
+The return trip down the steps to ground level does not present any particular difficulty.
 However, we will remember the children, always ready to anticipate the adults at the risk of missing a step... and maybe many others out of the 182 on the stairs.

 We will come back to see this friendly lighthouse with family or friends.
 It is sometimes used to organize activities full of thrills, such as races or rock climbing along the outer wall.

 And if, from the top of the gallery, you see a tractor working in a field one Sunday morning, turn your eyes wisely towards the sea: the view is so beautiful...

 The difference between a "lighthouse" and a "light" is explained on our page dedicated to Lochrist's light at the Conquet.

 -2- See on this website the distribution map of these exceptional granites on the page dedicated to Kerglonou's quarry.